captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
 I’m on your side, Walter.
-But there are many people -- Black AND White -- who don’t see this case the way that you do.
+But there are many people—Black AND White—who don’t see this case the way that you do.

 ---